TREONIS/eris-contracts/README.md

 Even if worthless/throw-away keys are used when developing and testing, it is very important that they are removed before the system goes live, so handle them with care - even during dev.

-## API

-This is an overview and a short description of most objects.
-More details can be found in the code (jsdoc).
-This will later replace the current docs and tutorials on our [main site](https://erisindustries.com).

 ### eris-contracts (root module)